Crossed product algebras and generalized entropy for subregions: Introduction

 \textbf{Note added:} as this work was completed, \cite{Jensen:2023yxy} appeared with closely related ideas on generalizations of the crossed product construction mentioned above.
 However, there are a number of key conceptual distinctions between our respective approaches.
 First, as with the initial works \cite{Witten:2021unn,Chandrasekaran:2022eqq,Chandrasekaran:2022cip}, their approach relies on the concept of a normalized density state on the type III$_1$ factor in order to obtain the generalized entropy (via an expression for relative entropy that holds in theories of type I or II).
-While we do employ this relation in the case of trivially excited states, our renormalization procedure is distinct from previous approaches and immediately results in a subtracted entropy for the type III$_1$ factors, which we show is UV finite and hence better behaved than previous results.
-As we shall show, the entropy for the vacuum state of the subalgebra is obtained directly without recourse to the purely formal identities for relative entropy used previously, which can only be used to compute trivial excitations that do not alter the entangling surface; see subsec. \ref{sec:excited}.
-The recovery of the vacuum area contribution is another distinction in the present paper, as the normalization chosen in previous works effectively removes this term of interest.
-A third commonality with previous works in \cite{Jensen:2023yxy} is the reliance on gravitational constraints, i.e., the belief that (quantum) gravity is somehow essential to transmute the type of the algebra from III to II.
+In contrast, our renormalization procedure is distinct from previous approaches and immediately leads to a subtracted entropy for the type III$_1$ factors, which we show is UV finite, and hence is preferable insofar as all intermediate steps are well-defined.
+As we shall show, the entropy for the vacuum state of the subalgebra is obtained directly without recourse to the purely formal identities for relative entropy used previously, which can only be used to compute trivial excitations that do not alter the entangling surface; see subsec. \ref{sec:excited}.\footnote{That said, we do employ similar expressions as \cite{Jensen:2023yxy} in our discussion of trivially excited states in \ref{sec:excited}.
+Specifically, the right-hand sides of \eqref{eq:Wallthing} and \eqref{eq:thing} are purely formal insofar as they involve expressions for the entropy in the original type III theory, though the left-hand sides of both expressions are UV-finite.
+We emphasize however that the main results do not rely on such decompositions, and that these were introduced purely to illustrate that the manifestation of such excitations can be formally understood as a difference of von Neumann entropies, and does \emph{not} involve a new area term.} The recovery of the vacuum area contribution is another distinction in the present paper, as the normalization chosen in previous works effectively removes this term of interest.
+A third, and perhaps the most important, commonality with previous works in \cite{Jensen:2023yxy} is the reliance on gravitational constraints, i.e., the belief that (quantum) gravity is somehow essential to transmute the type of the algebra from III to II.
 As we emphasize however, this is not the case: the modular automorphism for \underline{any} local algebra of quantum field theory is outer, and the crossed product of such an algebra with this group is type II.
-In other words, the crossed product is a mathematical construction that adjoins the intrinsic dynamics, and is \emph{a priori} independent of gravitational constraints, and does not require the introduction of an auxiliary observer.
+In other words, the crossed product is a mathematical construction that adjoins the intrinsic dynamics, and is \emph{a priori} independent of gravitational constraints and does not require the introduction of an auxiliary observer.
 (Of course, for the case of linearized quantum gravity coupled to matter, the crossed product algebra will respect the constraints; see sec. \ref{sec:overview} for further discussion.)
 Finally, we discuss several examples in detail, in particular subregions defined via quantum extremal surface prescriptions in AdS/CFT.
 In the holographic case, we also provide a simple but novel argument that the entanglement wedge (as opposed to the causal wedge) is necessarily the bulk dual of a boundary subregion, and discuss extremal surface phase transitions in relation to the emergence of non-locality of the modular flow.